Commercial Film Permits

 b) A detailed Film Itinerary (between the hours of 8 a.m. and 10 p.m.)

 We need to know where and when you intend to film.
-Please be specific.
+You need to be specific to allow Town staff to assess availability or conflicts with other activity.
 Good examples would be:

-Submissions lacking specificity or with vague locations (such as Banff Avenue, or 'the bridge') or with large blocks of time (12 p.m. to 10 p.m.) will not be processed.
+Submissions lacking specificity or with vague locations (such as Banff Avenue, or ’the bridge’) or with large blocks of time (10 a.m. to 10 p.m.) will not be processed or permitted.

 The minimum insurance requirement is for $2 million in general liability.
-"The Town of Banff" and "Her Majesty the Queen in the Right of Canada as represented by the Parks Canada Agency" must be named as additional insured parties.
+"The Town of Banff" and "His Majesty the King, in Right of Canada, as represented by the Minister of Environment for the purpose of the Parks Canada Agency" must be named as additional insured parties in the submitted insurance certificate.

 - Film Permit Application Form